SI Joint Pain

 Diagnosis of SI Joint Pain

-Diagnosing SI joint pain typically involves a combination of physical examinations and diagnostic injections.
+Diagnosing it typically involves a combination of physical examinations and diagnostic injections.
 Imaging techniques are used to rule out other causes or red flags.
 Some common diagnostic methods include:

 Physical examinations